ml-opt/dnn_opt/README.md

 Also, is very easy to include more benchmark functions.
 I'll provide a specific doc section for this too.
 As you may expect, there are also a special solution that stands for a dnn model which is: `::solutions::network`.

+## Generators

+Many population-based optimization methods require to randomly initialize its population. dnn_opt provides a mechanism to determine how to randomly generate the parameters of the solutions.
+This define the search space.
+All the parameter generators derive form the base class `::generator` and reside under the namespace `::generators::`.
+You are free to use the followings:

+1. `::generators::normal` generate numbers with normal distribution in a given interval
+2. `::generators::uniform` generate numbers with uniform distribution in a given interval
+3. `::generators::group` generate numbers from a sequence of generators, you can use it to generate different dimensions of a solution vector with different distributions.

+Extending new generators is straight-forward.
+I'll include more documentation about this but until that, you can refer to the documentation in the code.

 ## The network class

 This is a special solution that models the neural network optimization surface.
 A neural network can be created in several ways and using parameters as stacked layers of procesing units and dnn_opt provides a way to accomplish this.
 Lets see what features you may find intresting.